intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 In the current release, two types of trusted Big Data AI applications are supported:

 1. Big Data analytics and ML/DL (supporting [Apache Spark](https://spark.apache.org/) and [BigDL](https://github.com/intel-analytics/BigDL))
-2. Realtime compute and ML/DL (supporting [Apache Flink](https://flink.apache.org/) and Analytics Zoo [Cluster Serving](https://www.usenix.org/conference/opml20/presentation/song))
+2. Realtime compute and ML/DL (supporting [Apache Flink](https://flink.apache.org/) and BigDL [Cluster Serving](https://www.usenix.org/conference/opml20/presentation/song))

 ## 2. Trusted Big Data Analytics and ML
 With the trusted Big Data analytics and ML/DL support, users can run standard Spark data analysis (such as Spark SQL, Dataframe, MLlib, etc.) and distributed deep learning (using BigDL) in a secure and trusted fashion.